Khadmium/vim-illuminate/README.md

 Illuminate will also do a few other niceties such as delaying the highlight for a user-defined amount of time based on `g:Illuminate_delay` (by default 250), it will interact nicely with search highlighting, jumping around between buffers, jumping around between windows, and won't illuminate while in insert mode.

+This script is modified version of RRethy's plugin: https://github.com/RRethy/vim-illuminate.
+Orginal version is good enough for most users.
+This plugin modifies some features and adds additional prefix support.
+Prefix support means that word match is determined with predefinied regular expression.
+Modified version adds also modes, that can be used in case of missing timer.

 ## Configuration

 Illuminate will delay before highlighting, this is not lag, it is to avoid the jarring experience of things illuminating too fast.
 This can be controlled with `g:Illuminate_delay` (which is default to 250 milliseconds):